Winniejuice/Interview/google.interview.university.md

 ## 关于 Google

 - [X] 面向学生 —— [Google 的职业生涯：技术开发指导](https://www.google.com/about/careers/students/guide-to-technical-development.html)

 > 我的笔记：
-“Introduction to CS”：
+-“Introduction to CS”：
-[ ] Introduction to Computer Science
+    -[ ] Introduction to Computer Science
-(at least) one object-oriented programming language:
+-(at least) one object-oriented programming language:
-1) Java，若干视频
+    -1) Java，若干视频
-2) Python
+    -2) Python
-Other programming languages:
+-Other programming languages:
-[ ] JavaScript
+    -[ ] JavaScript
-[X] CSS/HTML
+    -[X] CSS/HTML
-Test your code:
+-Test your code:
-[ ] Testing,
+    -[ ] Testing,
-[ ] Debugging
+    -[ ] Debugging
-Discrete math: logical reasoning and knowledge
+-Discrete math: logical reasoning and knowledge
-[ ] Mathematics for Computer Science
+    -[ ] Mathematics for Computer Science
-[ ] Probabilistic Graphical Models
+    -[ ] Probabilistic Graphical Models
-Algorithms and data structures: strong understanding Operating systems: strong knowledge
+-Algorithms and data structures: strong understanding -Operating systems: strong knowledge
-Artificial intelligence and machine learning
+-Artificial intelligence and machine learning
     若干视频
-Learn Android development, web development:
+-Learn Android development, web development:
-[ ] 官方教程
+    -[ ] 官方教程
-Learn cryptography:
+-Learn cryptography:
-[ ] 自己搜
+    -[ ] 自己搜

-Work on projects outside of the classroom
+-Work on projects outside of the classroom
-[ ] Capstone project: Analyzing (Social) Network Data - scroll down to bottom of page, UCSD, Coursera [ ] Capstone project: Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines, Duke University, Coursera Work on a small piece of a large system (codebase), read and understand existing code, track down documentation, and debug:
+    -[ ] Capstone project: Analyzing (Social) Network Data - scroll down to bottom of page, UCSD, Coursera -[ ] Capstone project: Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines, Duke University, Coursera
+-Work on a small piece of a large system (codebase), read and understand existing code, track down documentation, and debug:
-[ ] 参与Github项目
+    -[ ] 参与Github项目
-Work on projects with other programmers:
+-Work on projects with other programmers:
-[ ] work with other programmers in a team, learn from others Gain internship experience in software engineering
+    -[ ] work with other programmers in a team, learn from others -Gain internship experience in software engineering
-[ ] internship
+    -[ ] internship

 - [ ] Google 检索的原理：
     - [ ] [Google 检索的发展史（视频）](https://www.youtube.com/watch?v=mTBShTwCnD4)